arajajyothibabu/quotes/README.md

 > If you don't build your own dreams, someone else will hire you to build theirs.

 > Judge me when you are perfect.

+> It's OK if all you did today was SURVIVE.

+> I am because we are!